 - Your business uses an ACH credit transfer to pay employees through direct deposit.

-- Your business uses PayPal to pay the invoice of a contractor for painting a life-sized portrait of a hot dog stand in your lobby.
+- Your business uses PayPal to pay a contractor's invoice for painting a life-sized portrait of a hot dog stand in your lobby.

-- A customer uses credit card information stored in their digital wallet to purchase a 90-minute scalp massage.
+- Customers use credit card information in their digital wallet to purchase a 90-minute scalp massage.

-- Your business sets up a recurring bill pay through ACH debit to cover utility expenses out of your operating expense account.
+- Your business sets up a recurring bill pay through ACH debit to cover utility expenses from your operating expense account.